 Chance is a trial lawyer who backs up his accolades with record-setting courtroom victories.
 In 2019 alone, he obtained an eight-figure verdict in a medical malpractice case that was the largest such verdict in Texas that year.
 In the same year, he also secured two six-figure verdicts in motor vehicle accident trials and one six-figure verdict in an insurance case.

 The Houston Trial Lawyers Association awarded Chance as Member of the Year for 2016-2017.
+He was elected to the American Board of Trial Advocates (ABOTA) in 2020.
 He has been selected by his peers for inclusion in Texas Super Lawyers Rising Stars, Personal Injury – General: Plaintiff every year since 2016.
 The National Trial Lawyers selected him for inclusion in its Top 40 Under 40 every year since 2017.
 Chance was also selected for inclusion in the Nation’s Top One Percent by the National Association of Distinguished Counsel, Top 10 Under 40 by the National Academy of Personal Injury Attorneys, and 10 Best in Personal Injury Law by the American Institute of Personal Injury Attorneys, among other professional accolades.
 He is a sought after speaker, giving his time to speak at elementary schools, high schools, colleges, and law schools about the legal system and legal topics usually specific to civil litigation.

 Chance is a member of many professional associations and community groups.
 Some of his positions have included: serving on the Continuing Legal Education Committee for the Houston Bar Association, serving on the Editorial Board for Houston Lawyer magazine, membership in the Garland R. Walker American Inn of Court, and membership on the Board of Advocates with the Texas Trial Lawyers Association.